Meezy98/SpringP1/README.md

 TODO:
+Setup Dockerfile for Repo image
-Set up Docker Compose  (or was it Dockerfile?) multi-container application with the app and DB coupled, with a Docker volume for Docker persistence.
+Set up Docker Compose multi-container application with the app and DB coupled, with a Docker volume for Docker persistence.